Keeping our community

-Your gift of support is an investment in public safety will benefit our entire region for years to come.
-The San Diego Fire Rescue Foundation is a 501(c)(3) charitable organization and your gift is tax deductible.
+Your gift of support is an investment in public safety that will benefit our entire region for years to come.
+The San Diego Fire-Rescue Foundation is a 501(c)(3) charitable organization and your gift is tax deductible.

-The City of San Diego’s Fire-Rescue Department encompasses all fire, emergency medical, lifeguard and emergency management services.
-This includes 9-1-1 services, fire inspections, permits and community education.
+The San Diego Fire-Rescue Department encompasses all fire, emergency medical, lifeguard, and emergency management services.
+This includes 9-1-1 services, fire inspections, permits, and community education.

 JOIN US IN STRENGTHENING PUBLIC SAFETY